uck16m1997/3DModeling/Objects.md

 - F2 is used to rename objects
 - Top magnet can be enabled to snap objects to axis or faces
 - When scaling multiple objects we can use transform pivot point menu and change it to individual origins instead of the median of the objects
+- Ctrl A is used to apply scale,rotation,location changes
+- Ctrl J is used to join two objects together

 ## Context Menu
 - Right Click Shade Smooth can be used to create soft edges look without changing the geometry of the object